-Claudication is usually treated first with lifestyle changes to modify the risk factors for peripheral arterial disease.
-Medication and surgery may be needed in some cases.
+Claudication is often first treated by making lifestyle changes.
+This can reduce your risk factors for peripheral artery disease (PAD).
+Medicine and surgery may be needed in some cases.
 Treatment may include:

-- Treatment of related medical problems, such as high cholesterol, high blood pressure, and/or high blood sugar levels.
-Treatment for these problems includes diet and exercise.
-In some cases, medication(s) may be prescribed.
+- Treating related health problems, such as high cholesterol, high blood pressure, or high blood sugar levels.
+This may involve changes in diet, exercise, or medicine.

-- Prevention of blood clots with antiplatelet medication, such as aspirin or other medications
+- Taking medicines that help prevent blood clots, such as aspirin or other medicines

-- Medications, such as pentoxifylline or cilostazol, that may improve walking distances in some cases
+- Taking medicines that may improve walking distances in some cases

-For severe cases, such as when blood flow has been completely or almost completely blocked a procedure or surgery may be needed.
+In severe cases, blood flow may be fully or almost fully blocked.
+Then a procedure or surgery may be needed.
 This may include:

 - Angioplasty.
-This is the use of a catheter to create a larger opening in the vessel to increase blood flow.
-Often, a tiny coil called a stent is expanded inside the blocked artery to open the blocked area.
+A tube (catheter) is used to make a larger opening in the vessel to increase blood flow.
+Often, a tiny coil (stent) is expanded inside the blocked artery to open the blocked area.
 The stent is left in place.

-- Surgery may be needed to open the blocked artery.
+- Surgery.
+This may be needed to open the blocked artery.

-In very few cases, when all other treatments have not been effective, the limb may need to be amputated.
-People who smoke or who have diabetes are at increased risk amputation.
+In very rare cases, if all other treatments have not worked, the leg may need to be removed (amputated).
+People who smoke or who have diabetes are at increased risk for amputation.

-Atherosclerosis that causes claudication in the legs can also affect the blood vessels of the heart and brain.
-For this reason, it is important to aggressively modify your risk factors for atherosclerosis to prevent claudication as well as heart attack and stroke.
+Hardened arteries (atherosclerosis) that cause claudication in your legs can also affect the blood vessels in your heart and brain.
+For this reason, it is very important to reduce your risk factors for atherosclerosis.
+This can help prevent claudication as well as heart attack and stroke.

 - Treating high blood pressure

-- Lowering low-density lipoprotein (LDL) as directed by your doctor
+- Lowering your LDL (bad) cholesterol, as directed by your doctor

-- Raising high-density lipoproteins (HDL) as directed by your doctor
+- Raising your HDL (good) cholesterol, as directed by your doctor

 - Controlling blood sugar levels if you have diabetes

-- Smoking cessation and avoiding all forms of tobacco or nicotine
+- Stopping smoking and avoiding all types of tobacco or nicotine

 - Before your visit, write down questions you want answered.